ssouzagomes/ssouzagomes/README.md

 ### Hi there, my name is Samuel :wave:

-- I’m currently working on Visão Tecnologia e Sistemas Jr.
+- I’m currently working at Visão Tecnologia e Sistemas Jr.

 - I'm Student of Information Systems at UFOP-JM.